plentymarkets/docs-raw/plentyInterface/NativePHPFunctionsAndClasses.md

     </div>

 ## Classes
-These are the native PHP classes that are *allowed* to be used inside Plugins.
+These are the native PHP classes that are *allowed* to be used in plentymarkets Plugins.
 <div class="multi-column">
             <strong>A</strong>
         <ul>